httpwg/http-extensions/draft-ietf-httpbis-priority.md

 {{!I-D.ietf-quic-transport}}, Section 13.3 states "Endpoints SHOULD prioritize retransmission of data over sending new data, unless priorities specified by the application indicate otherwise".
-When an HTTP/3 application uses the priority scheme defined in this document, the QUIC transport implementation SHOULD consider the relative priority of streams when scheduling of new data and retransmission data.
-For example, if one stream with higher urgency has new data to send and another stream with lower urgency has retransmission data to send, a QUIC transport is more likely to fulfil the application's intent if it chooses to schedule the higher urgency new data before the lower urgency retransmission data.
-While there is no requirement on QUIC implementations to implement the extensible priority scheme, an aligned prioritization model can help applications manage scheduling expectations.
+When an HTTP/3 application uses the priority scheme defined in this document and the QUIC transport implementation supports application indicated stream priority, a transport that considers the relative priority of streams when scheduling both new data and retransmission data might better match the expectations of the application.
+However, here are no requirements on how a transport chooses to schedule based on this information because the decision depends on several factors and trade-offs, It could prioritize new data for a higher urgency stream over retransmission data for a lower priority stream, or it could prioritize retransmission data over new data irrespective of urgencies.

 {{?I-D.ietf-quic-recovery}}, Section 6.2.4 also highlights consideration of application priorities when sending probe packets after PTO timer expiration.
 An